-The constitutional complaints are directed against §§ 113a, 113b TKG and against § 100g StPO, insofar as this allows the collection of data stored according to § 113a TKG.
-The provisions were introduced by the Act on the Reorganisation of Telecommunications Surveillance of 21 December 2007.
+The constitutional complaints are directed against Sections 113a, 113b of the TKG and Section 100g of the StPO, insofar as the latter permits the collection of data stored under Section 113a TKG.
+These provisions were introduced by the Act on the Reorganization of Telecommunications Surveillance of December 21, 2007.

-§ Section 113a TKG stipulates that publicly accessible telecommunications service providers are obliged to store practically all traffic data of telephone services (fixed network, mobile telephony, fax, SMS, MMS), e-mail services and internet services as a precautionary measure.
-The obligation to store data essentially covers all information necessary to reconstruct who has communicated or attempted to communicate with whom from where, when and for how long.
-In contrast, the content of the communication and thus also which internet pages are called up by the users are not to be stored.
-After the storage obligation of six months has expired, the data must be deleted within one month.
+Section 113a TKG stipulates that publicly accessible telecommunications service providers are obliged to proactively and without specific cause store virtually all traffic data from telephone services (landline, mobile, fax, SMS, MMS), email services, and internet services.
+The retention obligation essentially extends to all information necessary to reconstruct who communicated with whom, when, for how long, and from where, or attempted to communicate.
+Conversely, the content of the communication, and thus also which websites are accessed by users, is not to be stored.
+After the six-month retention period expires, the data must be deleted within one month.

-§ Section 113b TKG regulates the possible purposes for which this data may be used.
-The provision sees itself as a hinge standard: it does not itself contain any authorisation for data retrieval, but only broadly describes generally possible purposes of use, which are to be specified by technical regulations of the Federation and the Länder.
-Sentence 1, half-sentence 1 lists the possible purposes for direct use of the data:
+Section 113b TKG regulates the permissible purposes for which this data may be used.
+The provision functions as a hinge norm: it does not itself contain authorization for data retrieval, but rather broadly outlines generally possible uses that are to be specified by specialized legal regulations of the federal government and the states.
+Sentence 1, first half-sentence, lists the possible purposes for the direct use of the data:

-The prosecution of criminal offences, the prevention of significant threats to public safety and the fulfilment of intelligence tasks.
-The second half of the sentence also allows the indirect use of the data for information pursuant to Section 113 (1) TKG in the form of a right to information from the service providers for the identification of IP addresses.
-According to this, authorities can demand information on which subscriber this address was assigned to, if they already know an IP address, for example through a report or through their own investigations.
-The legislator allows this, regardless of more detailed restrictions for the prosecution of criminal offences and misdemeanours as well as for the prevention of danger; there is no provision for a judge's prerogative in this respect, nor is there any provision for notification obligations.
+The prosecution of criminal offenses, the averting of significant threats to public safety, and the fulfillment of intelligence service tasks.
+The second half-sentence additionally permits the indirect use of data for information requests under Section 113, Paragraph 1 TKG, in the form of a right to information against service providers for the identification of IP addresses.
+Authorities can, if they already know an IP address, for example through a report or their own investigations, demand information on which subscriber this address was assigned to.
+The legislator permits this independently of more restrictive provisions for the prosecution of criminal offenses and administrative offenses, as well as for averting dangers; neither a judicial reservation nor notification obligations are provided for in this regard.

-§ Section 100g StPO regulates - in concretisation of section 113b sentence 1 half-sentence 1 no. 1 TKG - the direct use of the precautionary stored data for criminal prosecution.
-Overall, the provision is more far-reaching and regulates access to telecommunications traffic data in general.
-It therefore also, and originally, only allows access to connection data that is stored by the service providers for other reasons (such as for business transactions).
-In this respect, the legislator decided not to distinguish between the use of data stored on a precautionary basis according to § 113a TKG and other traffic data.
-It also allows the use of retained data, irrespective of a conclusive catalogue of criminal offences, for the prosecution of criminal offences of considerable importance and, in addition, in general for the prosecution of criminal offences committed by means of telecommunications, subject to a case-by-case proportionality assessment.
-A prior judicial decision is required; the Code of Criminal Procedure also provides for notification obligations and retrospective legal protection.
+Section 100g StPO regulates – in concretization of Section 113b, Sentence 1, Half-sentence 1, No. 1 TKG – the direct use of proactively stored data for criminal prosecution.
+Overall, the provision is broader and regulates access to telecommunications traffic data in general.
+It therefore also, and originally only, permits access to connection data that is stored by service providers for other reasons (e.g., for business processing).
+The legislator has decided not to differentiate between the use of data proactively stored under Section 113a TKG and other traffic data in this respect.
+It also permits the use of retained data, irrespective of a conclusive catalog of offenses, for the prosecution of crimes of significant importance, and furthermore, subject to an individual proportionality assessment, generally for the prosecution of crimes committed by means of telecommunication.
+A prior judicial decision is required; the Code of Criminal Procedure also provides for notification obligations and subsequent legal protection in this regard.

-The challenged provisions are to be understood as the implementation of Directive 2006/24/EC of the European Parliament and of the Council on data retention from 2006.
-According to this directive, providers of telecommunications services are to be obliged to store the data covered by § 113a TKG for a minimum of six months and a maximum of two years and to keep it available for the prosecution of serious criminal offences.
-The directive does not contain any more detailed regulations on the use of the data; data protection measures are also essentially left to the member states.
+The challenged provisions are understood as the implementation of Directive 2006/24/EC of the European Parliament and of the Council on data retention from 2006.
+According to this Directive, providers of telecommunications services are to be obliged to store the data covered by Section 113a TKG for at least six months and a maximum of two years, and to make it available for the prosecution of serious criminal offenses.
+The Directive contains no further regulations on the use of the data; measures for data protection are also largely left to the Member States.

-Based on the interim injunctions of the First Senate of the Federal Constitutional Court (press releases no. 37/2008 of 19 March 2008 and no. 92/2008 of 6 November 2008), the data stored under section 113a TKG for law enforcement purposes under section 113b sentence 1 no. 1 TKG, and the data for the prevention of danger stored in accordance with § 113a TKG (§ 113b sentence 1 no. 2 TKG) could only be transmitted by the telecommunications service providers to the requesting authority under restrictive conditions.
+Due to the interim injunctions of the First Senate of the Federal Constitutional Court (Press Releases No. 37/2008 of March 19, 2008, and No. 92/2008 of november 6, 2008), the data stored under Section 113a TKG for criminal prosecution purposes under Section 113b, Sentence 1, No. 1 TKG could initially only be transmitted in accordance with the provisions stipulated in the interim injunction, and the data retained under Section 113a TKG for averting dangers (Section 113b, Sentence 1, No. 2 TKG) could only be transmitted by telecommunications service providers to the requesting authority under restrictive conditions.

-The complainants see the data retention as violating above all the secrecy of telecommunications and the right to informational self-determination.
-They consider the storage of all telecommunication connections without any reason to be disproportionate.
-In particular, they claim that personality and movement profiles could be created from the stored data.
-One complainant, who offers an internet anonymisation service, complains that the costs associated with the storage disproportionately affect the providers of telecommunications services in their freedom of profession.
+The complainants primarily consider telecommunications secrecy and the right to informational self-determination to be violated by data retention.
+They deem the indiscriminate storage of all telecommunications connections to be disproportionate.
+In particular, they assert that personality and movement profiles could be created from the stored data.
+One complainant, who offers an internet anonymization service, argues that the costs associated with storage disproportionately impair the professional freedom of telecommunications service providers.

-The First Senate of the Federal Constitutional Court has ruled that the provisions of the TKG and the StPO on data retention are not compatible with Article 10 (1) of the Basic Law.
-It is true that an obligation to retain data to the extent provided for is not a priori
+The First Senate of the Federal Constitutional Court has ruled that the provisions of the TKG and the StPO concerning data retention are incompatible with Article 10, Paragraph 1 of the Basic Law.
+While a retention obligation to the extent provided is not inherently

 unconstitutional per se.
-However, there is a lack of a design that complies with the principle of proportionality.
-The challenged provisions neither guarantee sufficient data security nor a sufficient limitation of the purposes for which the data can be used.
-They also do not meet the constitutional requirements of transparency and legal protection in every respect.
-The regulation as a whole is therefore unconstitutional and void.
+However, there is a lack of implementation that corresponds to the principle of proportionality.
+The challenged provisions neither guarantee sufficient data security nor a sufficient limitation of the purposes for which the data may be used.
+Furthermore, they do not in all respects meet the constitutional requirements for transparency and legal protection.
+The regulation is thus unconstitutional and void in its entirety.

 The decision is essentially based on the following considerations:

-The constitutional complaints are not inadmissible to the extent that the challenged provisions were enacted in transposition of Directive 2006/24/EC.
-The complainants seek, without being able to assert this before the specialised courts in view of their constitutional complaints directly directed against the transposition law, a referral by the Federal Constitutional Court to the European Court of Justice so that the latter declares the Directive null and void by way of a preliminary ruling pursuant to Article 267 TFEU (formerly Article 234 EC) and thus clears the way for a review of the challenged provisions on the basis of German fundamental rights.
-At least in this way, a review of the challenged provisions on the basis of the fundamental rights of the Basic Law is not excluded from the outset according to the complainants' request.
+The constitutional complaints are not inadmissible insofar as the challenged provisions were enacted in implementation of Directive 2006/24/EC.
+The complainants seek, without being able to assert this before the specialized courts given their constitutional complaints directly against the implementing act, a referral by the Federal Constitutional Court to the European Court of Justice, so that the latter, by way of a preliminary ruling under Article 267 TFEU (formerly Article 234 EC Treaty), declares the Directive null and void, thereby clearing the way for a review of the challenged provisions against the standard of German fundamental rights.
+In any case, a review of the challenged provisions against the standard of the fundamental rights of the Basic Law, as requested by the complainants, is not excluded from the outset by this path.

-A referral to the European Court of Justice is out of the question, since a possible precedence of Community law is not relevant.
-The effectiveness of Directive 2006/24/EC and a possible precedence of Community law over German fundamental rights resulting therefrom are not relevant to the decision.
+A referral to the European Court of Justice is not an option, as a possible primacy of Community law is not decisive.
+The effectiveness of Directive 2006/24/EC and any resulting primacy of Community law over German fundamental rights are not relevant for the decision.
 The content of the Directive leaves the Federal Republic of Germany a wide margin of discretion.
-Its provisions are essentially limited to the obligation to store data and its scope and do not regulate access to the data or their use by the authorities of the Member States.
+Its provisions are essentially limited to the retention obligation and its scope, and do not regulate access to the data or its use by the authorities of the Member States.
 With this content, the Directive can be implemented without violating the fundamental rights of the Basic Law.
-The Basic Law does not prohibit such storage in all circumstances.
+The Basic Law does not prohibit such storage under all circumstances.

-The challenged provisions also encroach on the scope of protection of Article 10(1) of the Basic Law (telecommunications secrecy) as far as the storage of internet access data and the authorisation to provide information pursuant to § 113b sentence 1 half sentence 2 of the Telecommunications Act are concerned.
-The fact that the storage is carried out by private service providers does not preclude this, since they are used solely as auxiliaries for the fulfilment of tasks by state authorities.
+The challenged provisions also encroach upon the scope of protection of Article 10, Paragraph 1 of the Basic Law (telecommunications secrecy) insofar as they concern the storage of internet access data and the authorization for information requests under Section 113b, Sentence 1, Half-sentence 2 TKG.
+The fact that storage is carried out by private service providers does not preclude this, as they are merely utilized as auxiliary persons for the fulfillment of tasks by state authorities.

-However, such storage is a particularly serious intrusion with a scope that has not been known in the legal system before.
-Even if the storage does not extend to the content of the communication, it is possible to draw conclusions about the content from this data, even into the sphere of privacy.
-The addressees, dates, times and places of telephone conversations, if observed over a longer period of time, in combination allow detailed conclusions to be drawn about social or political affiliations as well as personal preferences, inclinations and weaknesses.
-Depending on the use of telecommunications, such storage can enable the creation of meaningful personality and movement profiles of virtually every citizen.
-It also increases the risk of citizens being subjected to further investigations without having given cause to do so themselves.
-Furthermore, the possibilities of abuse associated with such data collection intensify its incriminating effect.
-Particularly since the storage and use of data are not noticed, the storage of telecommunication traffic data without any reason is likely to cause a diffuse threatening feeling of being watched, which can impair an unbiased perception of fundamental rights in many areas.
+However, such storage constitutes a particularly severe intervention with a breadth of impact hitherto unknown to the legal system.
+Even if the storage does not extend to communication content, substantive conclusions reaching into the intimate sphere can be drawn from this data.
+Recipients, dates, times, and locations of telephone calls, when observed over a longer period, allow for detailed conclusions regarding social or political affiliations, as well as personal preferences, inclinations, and weaknesses, when combined.
+Depending on the use of telecommunications, such storage can enable the creation of meaningful personality and movement profiles for virtually every citizen.
+Furthermore, the risk for citizens of being subjected to further investigations without having given cause for them increases.
+Moreover, the potential for misuse associated with such data collection exacerbates its burdensome effect.
+Given that storage and data use go unnoticed, the indiscriminate storage of telecommunications traffic data is apt to evoke a diffuse sense of being observed, which can impair the uninhibited exercise of fundamental rights in many areas.

 Nevertheless, such storage can be compatible with Article 10 (1) of the Basic Law under certain conditions.
 First of all, it is decisive that the planned storage of telecommunications traffic data is not realised directly by the state, but through an obligation of the private service providers.
 The data is thus not yet merged during the storage itself, but remains distributed among many individual companies and is not directly available to the state as a whole.
 The storage of telecommunication traffic data for six months is also not a measure that would be designed for a total recording of the communication or activities of citizens as a whole.
 Rather, it ties in with the special significance of telecommunications in the modern world in a way that remains limited and reacts to the specific potential danger associated with it.
 A reconstruction of telecommunications connections is therefore of particular importance for effective law enforcement and danger prevention.